The Rise of Artificial Intelligence

 At The T English, we firmly believe that quality and humanity are non-negotiable, essential values in our society.

-At The T English, we don’t see AI as an Imminent Threat but as a Valuable Ally to our human quality and warm humanity.
+“At The T English, we don’t see AI as an Alarming Intrusion but as an Absolute Inspiration — which enhances our human quality and our humane qualities.”

 That said, if you’d find it helpful to explore how to apply AI in your English classes or official document translations, feel free to reach out to us.